NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

    │00000690│ 73 74 65 6d 4d 65 74 61 ┊ 64 61 74 61 3e 0a       │stemMeta┊data>_  │
    └────────┴─────────────────────────┴─────────────────────────┴────────┴────────┘

-**Other metdata types**: While we currently only have a need to access system metadata for each object, in the future we envision potentially including other metadata files that can be used for describing individual data objects.
+**Other metadata types**: While we currently only have a need to access system metadata for each object, in the future we envision potentially including other metadata files that can be used for describing individual data objects.
 This might include package relationships and other annotations that we wish to